jasp-stats/jaspAnova/inst/help/AnovaRepeatedMeasures.md

 #### Descriptive plots
 The independent variable / repeated measures factor on the x-axis and dependent variable on the y-axis.
 If other repeated measures factors are included, either different lines representing different values of the other repeated measures factor are displayed in the same plot, or different plots representing different values of the other repeated measures factor are displayed.

+#### Bar plots
+The independent variable / repeated measures factor on the x-axis and dependent variable on the y-axis.
+If other repeated measures factors are included, different plots representing different values of the other repeated measures factor are displayed.

 ### References
 ---